GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 6. **Maintainability**: The code is written such that it can be easily maintained

+Code snippets should use preferred code patterns that are idiomatic to the particular language (e.g. promises, futures, static API calls from singletons, builders, etc).
+This may result in code snippets that are radically different from language-to-language.
+Err on the side of what is idiomatic to the language, though cross-language consistency does not hurt.
+Generally, do things “the way the community does it”.

 ## Structure {#structure}

 ### Region tags {#region-tags}

 Each code snippet should have a region tag to define which parts of the snippet are displayed from the documentation.
 Each region tag should be:

 * Globally unique
 * Consistent across the same snippets in different languages
 * Begins with the product's region tag prefix